 - Openness to intercultural engagement

-- Projects and assignments that can be fodder for future study or college essays
+- Projects and assignments that can be inspiration for future study or college essays

 - Exposure to different fields of study and career pathways